 Plenty of electricians still make a good living out of the traditional electrician’s jobs – wiring houses, maintenance checks, and setting up electrical systems in public buildings.
-But the growth in the field of alternative energy has been so extraordinary that opportunities now abound for Abilene electricians.
+But the growth in the field of alternative energy has been great.

 Alternative energy is a hot word in the industry and among electricians looking for new avenues or opportunities in their work.
 Traditionally, our power sources have included gas, coal, and nuclear power.
 These days, electrical companies are exploring alternative and renewable energy sources, sustainable energy sources which are also often referred to as “green” energy.
 Examples of these include solar energy, wind energy, and biomass, and all these alternative energy sources have the capacity of expanding the outlook for electricians in myriad ways.